 24 When Joseph got up from his sleep, he did as the angel of the Lord had commanded him and took Mary as his wife.
 25 He did not have marital relations with her until she had given birth to a son; and he named him Jesus.

 Jesus was born as a baby and then had to grow up as any baby does to become an adult.

-Jesus was born in a feeding place (Greek Phatane – feeding place) were animals lived.
-Possibly the only private place in a town were many where living in the open.
-They had come because of the Roman census or head count.
-They would all go back to their home towns in a few days time.
+Jesus was born in a feeding place (Greek Phatane – feeding place) where animals lived.
+Possibly the only private place in a town where many were living in the open.
+They had come because of the Roman census or headcount.
+They would all go back to their hometowns in a few days time.

 Tradition has Jesus born in a stable.
-More likely place was a rock cave for animals or a sheep pen with three sides.
-May be he also was born about the feast of Sukkot also called the Feast of Ingathering or the Feast of Booths.
+The More likely place was a rock cave for animals or a sheep pen with three sides.
+Maybe He also was born about the feast of Sukkot also called the Feast of Ingathering or the Feast of Booths.

 The family tree of Jesus in the gospel of Matthew is through the Legal Line and the family tree of Jesus in the gospel of Luke is through the Blood Line.

 - The Angel Gabriel spoke to Mary about the birth of Jesus – Luke 1:26-38